himynameisdave/eggs-genny/README.md

 - perform a cleanup by [deleting](https://www.npmjs.com/package/del) the `tmp/` directory used to build the files

 #####*Utilities*
-Yeah, there's two 'utility' functions.
-One is a hilarious error message and the other just logs stuff in a more visible way.
+Yeah, there's a few 'utility' functions.
+One is a hilarious error message and another just logs stuff in a more visible way.
 These will one day be npm modules too and will then just get required in so as to keep the `gulpfile.js` clean.

 You can fully remove all instances of these if you want, they are non-essential.

 #####*Supported browsers*

-There is a [variable at the top of the Gulpfile](https://github.com/himynameisdave/eggs-genny/blob/master/app/templates/_gulpfile.js#L23) called `supportedBrowsers` which is how you can set which browsers [Autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) will add vendor prefixes to support.
+There is a variable at the top of the Gulpfile called `supportedBrowsers` which is how you can set which browsers [Autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) will add vendor prefixes to support.
 By default it goes back to like the stone age:
 ```javascript
   supportedBrowsers = [ 'last 4 versions', '> 0.5%', 'ie 7', 'ff 3', 'Firefox ESR', 'Android 2.1' ];
 ```